 4) When will this change take effect?

 The U.S. regulation is effective from 29 August 2025.
-As a precautionary measure to prevent any items with commercial value from being affected, SingPost will be suspending the acceptance of items with commercial value via our standard Post service for shipments to the U.S. from 25 August 2025.
-The following services to the U.S. are impacted: Speedpost Priority, Speedpost Standard, Speedpost Economy, Registered Service (Air and Surface), Basic Package (Air and Surface) and ePac.
+As a precautionary measure to prevent any items with commercial value from being affected, SingPost has suspended the acceptance of items with commercial value via our standard Post service for shipments to the U.S. since 25 August 2025.
+The following services to the U.S. are impacted: Speedpost Priority International, Speedpost Standard International, Speedpost Economy International, Registered Service, Basic Package and ePac.

-Retail customers can still send items with commercial value to the U.S. using our Speedpost Express service for international deliveries.
+Retail customers can still send items with commercial value to the U.S. using our Speedpost Express International service or new Speedpost Direct International (Retail) for international deliveries.

 Shipments of documents with no declared value via SingPost products are not affected and will continue as usual.

-5) Where can I send my item using SpeedPost Express service for international deliveries?
+5) Where can I send my item using SpeedPost Express International service or Speedpost Direct International (Retail) for international deliveries?

 Walk into any of our Post Offices; you may locate the nearest one to you via this site: https://www.singpost.com/locate-us.